Degree students (including Dutch BA graduates): BA degree (or equivalent) in Archaeology or a relevant discipline.

-- Ability to apply interpretative approaches to data within the field of Prehistoric Archaeology;
+- Ability to apply interpretative approaches to data;

 - Ability to translate research problems into practical fieldwork and laboratory work;